 As mens brogues were used less for coping with the rigours of boggy land, they were finished to a higher standard and became a lot smarter.
 As a dress shoe, brogues go naturally well with a suit but if used for formal attire, it is important to keep them shiny.

 Semi or quarter brogues are a much better option for formal dress as the more simplified style stops the outfit from becoming too casual.
-If the wearer is to opt for a full brogue, or wingtip, then it is important that the shoe is leather, and is single toned.
+If the wearer is to opt for a full brogue, or wingtip, then it is important that the shoe is leather, well polished, and is single toned.

 The versatile nature of brogues means they are equally at home as part of a soft casual outfit, perhaps with some cotton chinos and a checked shirt.
 Slimmer fitting trousers that show a small bit of ankle also work well, as they show off the decorative nature of the shoe.